On-Line courses on SAICM in RussianBlog

 Lesson 4: Circularity in the textile and fashion industry.
 The circular economy is relevant for all sectors of the economy.
 Learn more about challenges and opportunities of circularity in textile and fashion industry and ideas for moving forward.

-Please, register to the courses at:
+Please, register for the course here: